Chance for

 3.1.
 The conceptual approach

-The most important paradigm of RTEBP is the following:
+The most important paradigm of RTEBP

-1. General methodology paradigm:
+1. General methodology

 From my earlier experiences I am